Augmented Dynamic Gordon Growth Model: Introduction

 Sudden and dramatic changes in the financial market and economy are caused by events such as wars, market panics, or significant changes in government policies.
 To model those events, some authors used regime--switching models.
 The regime--switching model was introduced by seminal works of \citeA{Hamilton89,Hamilton90} (see also books of \citeA{Hamilton94} and \citeA{Krolzig97}) and the model is hidden Markov model with dependencies, see \citeA{Zucchini16}.
 However, Markov regime--switching models have been introduced before Hamilton (1989), see, for example, \citeA{Goldfeld73}, \citeA{Quandt58}, and \citeA{Tong83}.
 The regime--switching model assumes that a discrete unobservable Markov process generates switches among a finite set of regimes randomly and that each regime is defined by a particular parameter set.
 The model is a good fit for some financial data and has become popular in financial modeling including equity options, bond prices, and others.
 Recently, under the normal framework, \citeA{Battulga22b} obtained pricing and hedging formulas for the European options and equity--linked life insurance products by introducing a DDM with regime--switching process.
-Also, \citeA{Battulga23a} developed option pricing formulas for some frequently used options by using Markov--Switching Vector Autoregressive process.
+Also, \citeA{Battulga24a} developed option pricing formulas for some frequently used options by using Markov--Switching Vector Autoregressive process.
+To model required rate of return on stock, \citeA{Battulga23b} applied two--regime model.
+The result of the paper reveals that the regime--switching model is good fit for the required rate of return.

 In Section 2 of the paper, we develop stochastic DDM, which is known as the dynamic Gordon growth model using the \citeauthor{Campbell88}'s \citeyear{Campbell88} approximation method.
-Also, we obtain closed--form pricing formulas of the European call and put options and Margrabe exchange options in Section 3.
+Also, we obtain closed--form pricing formulas of the European call and put options in Section 3.
 Section 4 provides calculations of net single premiums of equity--linked life insurance products.
 Section 5 is dedicated to hedging formulas for the options and equity--linked life insurance products.
 In Section 6, we study ML estimators our model's parameters.
 In Section 6, we conclude the study.
-Finally, in Section 7 we provide Lemmas, which will be used to the paper.
+Finally, in Section 7 we provide Lemmas, which is used to the paper.